-GPIO\PWM\00 - GPIO\PWM\03 are shared GPIO\PWM outputs.
+GPIO PWM 00 - GPIO PWM 03 are shared GPIO\PWM outputs.

-3.9 Firmware
+7.9 Firmware

-Click the Firmware button to display the Firmware panel as shown in Figure 3-20.
+Click the Firmware button to display the Firmware panel as shown in Figure 7-20.
 In this panel a user can update the firmware with patterns, batch files, and set start-up conditions.

-Before uploading firmware, verify the EVM is powered-up, operating normally and connection has been established with the GUI.
+Before uploading firmware, verify the EVM is powered-up, operating as expected and connection has been established with the GUI.
 To update the firmware on the EVM click the Browse button and locate the firmware file for the EVM type.
 Then click the Upload button.